Section 4: General organisation

 (d) Where distance is a factor, the judiciary hearing can be convened by teleconference.

-All suspensions by CHS/Regional Sports Associations will be notified to the respective State/National Sporting Organisations.
+All suspensions by NSWCHSSA/Regional Sports Associations will be notified to the respective State/National Sporting Organisations.

 (b) Suspensions by State/National Sporting Organisations.